F5SolutionsEngineering/automate-one-thing/docs/_tools/vs_code.markdown

 [https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)

 #### Beautify
 VS Code uses js-beautify internally, but it lacks the ability to modify the style you wish to use.
-This extension enables running js-beautify in VS Code, AND honouring any .jsbeautifyrc file in the open file's path tree to load your code styling.
+This extension enables running js-beautify in VS Code, AND honoring any .jsbeautifyrc file in the open file's path tree to load your code styling.

 [https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify)

-#### GitLense
+#### GitLens
 GitLens supercharges the Git capabilities built into Visual Studio Code.
 It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more.

 [https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)